Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/rules.md

 Ensure `pnpm run validate` command passes before you report completions of your tasks.

 install packages by `pnpm add package-name` and `pnpm add -D package-name`

+When you want to fix lint and format errors, first try fixing with `pnpm run check:write-unsafe` to reduce file read and write.
+If there's still some errors after the command, then fix them manually.=

+Run tests with `pnpm run test:unit:run`.
+The `test:unit` command is for humans.